-Assam HSLC 2025 Results: 63.98% pass; Amishi Saikia of Jorhat secures top rank

-The pass percentage for male students was 67.59%, while female students had a pass percentage of 61.09%.

-With an outstanding score of 591 marks (98.50%), Amishi Saikia from Pragya Academy Senior Secondary School, Jorhat has emerged as the state topper in the Assam HSLC 2025 results.
+Assam HSLC 2025 results released: Top performers announced

+Guwahati: The Assam State School Education Board (ASSEB) announced the 2025 Class 10 High School Leaving Certificate (HSLC) exam results today, April 11.

-Students can check their results on the official websites – asseb.in, sebaonline.org, and assamresult. in.
+Students can check their results on the official websites – asseb.in, sebaonline.org, and assamresult.in.
+The official results press release will be shared at 10:15 am, and the results will be available online by 10:30 am.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!